navitd/Sticky_Reviews1/README.md

 Sticky reviews are consumer reviews that start a sequence of low-scorring reviews.
 In this work I define and analyze sticky reviews.

-I start out with the Amazon Reviews data (1,689,188 reviews) downloaded from: http://jmcauley.ucsd.edu/data/amazon/
+I start out with the Amazon Reviews data (1.5Gb) downloaded from: http://jmcauley.ucsd.edu/data/amazon/

 ##### 01 Sticky Reviews histogram contains the initial analysis (histograms) that defines the sticky reviews